-The financial statements have been prepared on a historical cost basis, except for investment in a club share which was designated and recognized at fair value through other comprehensive income (FVOCI).
+The financial statements have been prepared on a historical cost basis, except for investment in a club share which was classified as financial asset at fair value through other comprehensive income (FVOCI).
 Historical cost is generally based on the fair value of the consideration given in exchange for an asset and the fair value of the consideration received in exchange for incurring liability.